JulianDroske/jurt303c12/README.md

 Clash:			Bootstrap for clash

-live2web:		Similar to live2d, Web version of Editor and Player
+live2web:		Similar to live2d, Web version of Editor and Player ( Working )